An unofficial version of the Python glossary (official glossary) that's meant for average Python users.

 These terms are all about classes and class instances.

 A way to couple data and functionality.
-Classes store data within each instance of that class (within the attributes) or each instance.
-You can make a new class instance by calling it a class.
+Classes store data within each instance of that class (within the attributes).
+You can make a new class instance by calling the class.
 The functionality of a class comes from its methods.

 The word "type" is a synonym for class.